 I can promise you, I would much rather be HERE at dinner time on Thanksgiving Day…

 … than waiting in some long line at a large retail store.

 My mom spends weeks preparing for this special family holiday.
 Perhaps this affected me the most last year when I witness us being forced to have our Thanksgiving dinner several hours earlier than usual because after hosting* the holiday at our house, my mom had to clean up everything and go to work!
 I was incredibly disturbed and frustrated by this.

-What has the result of this been?
+What has the result of this be?
 I am not sure how other families have adjusted but all I know is that several retailers have lost my family’s business.
 We took great care not to purchase from stores that opened early last year.
 This year, we simply didn’t even bother going out for Black Friday.
-The fun of late night Black Friday shopping is mostly gone and the deals we saw weren’t that great.
+The fun of late-night Black Friday shopping is mostly gone and the deals we saw weren’t that great.

 I can only hope stores will someday rethink their decisions.